Some links in this post may be affiliate links

 Rotate the pot regularly to ensure that the plant gets light on all sides, which prevents it from bending towards the light source.

-Average to above average warmth with a minimum of 150C is ideal for Dumb Cane.
-Keep it away from cold draughts as it is very sensitive to cold temperatures which may lead to yellowing and wilting of the lower leaves.
+Average to above average warmth of 18-260C is ideal for Dumb Cane.
+Keep it away from cold drafts as it is very sensitive to cold temperatures which may lead to yellowing and wilting of the lower leaves.

-Average room humidity is ideal for Dumb Cane.
-When the temperatures are very high causing the air to become too dry, the plant with respond with brown leaf tips.
+Average room humidity of 50-55% is ideal for Dieffenbachia.
+However, when the temperatures are very high causing the air to become too dry, the plant with respond with brown leaf tips.

 To increase humidity to prevent brown leaf tips, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+You may also grow the plant in a well-lit bathroom or kitchen.
+Check out these techniques on how to elevate humidity for houseplants.

-Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.
+Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.

 The best potting mix for Dieffenbachia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.